 Here's an example:

-Let's say you just bought our flagship array, an FA-450 with 16Gb HBAs to put into your brand new 16Gb SAN (awesome!).
+Let's say you just bought an FA-450 with 16Gb HBAs to put into your brand new 16Gb SAN (awesome!).
 The hosts you are using to migrate data over to Pure are 4Gb.
 The switch is now in a position to manage 16Gb speeds for Pure, but 4Gb speeds for your host.
 This can lead to enormous backpressure causing frame discards to Pure, and potentially to all connected devices!
 (Each frame discard can trigger up to 12 seconds of paused IO between devices for error recovery between ra_tov and ed_tov fabric values).

 Therefore, you may need to down-clock port speeds at the switch where Pure connects to 8Gb.
 This should sufficiently stop discards and allow you to, at least, push IO at the host speed.